Academy for the Advancement of Women in Law

 This panel will examine ways in which law firms and other organizations can align their practices around wellbeing with their client service and other organizational values.
 It also will discuss ways in which we as individuals can support our own wellbeing and that of our colleagues and team members.
 We will additional discuss how to balance our wellbeing with our ethical obligations.

-- Heidi S. Alexander (Director, Massachusetts SJC Standing Committee on Lawyer Well-Being)
+- Heidi S. Alexander (Massachusetts SJC Standing Committee on Lawyer Well-Being)

 - Jennifer M. Rosa (Mayer Brown)